diyakou/Chatgpt/README.md

 # This is a example of using from API / NodeJs / MongoDB / NextJS
-# A Personal site with login and register and auth -> PersianGPT working with openAI API
+# A Personal site with login and register and auth -> PersianGPT working with openAI APi
-          Published on : webpro.morvism.ir/pages/gpt
+Published on : drweb.morvisms.ir
-                                                            <button>Follow on Instagram </button>
+                                        Follow on Instagram

 IG : Dr_webiran